duprefm/vagrant-CheckMK-platform-tutorial-centos7/README.md

 -	Integration with other tools
 Using API's it's possible to interact with other tools.

-# Command-line Interface suviva guide
+# Command-line Interface survival guide
 First, we need to navigate to the OMD site:

 - Connected on **central** server :